-There are well over 100 hotels in the Banff area, yes I know, that’s a lot for a tiny town of only 9,000 permanent residents!
+There are well over 100 hotels in Banff, yes I know, that’s a lot of hotels for a tiny town of only 9,000 permanent residents!

 In fact, there are so many hotels that it can seem overwhelming when trying to choose where to stay in Banff (I’m sure that’s the boat you’re in as you are reading this blog!)

 The definition of the “best hotels in Banff” changes for every person.

 The best hotels in Banff differ depending on who is booking.
 Some people are looking for great value and something that won’t break the bank.
 Others want to the ultimate Banff experience staying up in the mountains, while others won’t sacrifice luxury for anything else.

 Is location the most important factor when deciding the best place to stay in Banff ?
 Is your budget more important?
 What about parking, on site restaurants or pools?
 Does it need to have a spa?

 Well, based on the dozens of times I’ve been to Banff, the many hotels I’ve stayed in, and the chitter-chatter around them all from my friends and family who frequent Banff, I’ve come with this list.

 It is not only a list of the best hotels in Banff, but it is also a list broken up into categories to suit whatever type of traveler you are!
 It includes the best 5-star hotels in Banff as well as cheap places to stay in Banff.
 So no matter what, you’ll find the right hotel for you on this list!